source-academy/general/instructor/github/README.md

 ## Overview
-This guide will detail the intended usage of the SourceAcademy website for GitHub-hosted courses.
+This guide will detail the intended usage of the Source Academy website for GitHub-hosted courses.

-It will detail the use of both SourceAcademy and GitHub in order to create a lightweight deployment of a SourceAcademy course.
+It will detail the use of both Source Academy and GitHub in order to create a lightweight deployment of a Source Academy course.

 ## Content
 - [Creating a GitHub classroom organization](#creating-a-github-classroom-organization)